pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 a project!
 As such we can't expect all open source packages to be able to support beginner contributions in a comprehensive way.

-However, if you do have the bandwidth to hold a sprint, there is a lot to be learned from understanding learner motivations and types.
+However, if you do have the bandwidth to hold a sprint that embraces, empowers and uplifts those who are newer to open source, there is a lot to be learned from understanding learner motivations and types.
+And a few good experiences might mean that a beginner decides to stick around.

 ## Contributing vs learning